nagyv/claude-commands/generate-task-list-from-prd-issue.md

 ## PRD Reference

-The PRD is available at $ARGUMENTS
+The PRD is available at GitHub issue $ARGUMENTS

 <!-- Originally from https://github.com/snarktank/ai-dev-tasks - Apache 2.0 license -->